 For simplicity's sake, reverse the directions and return to the light source at the beginning of the pipes.
 Then head back in, go right, and take a left.
 Walk to the end of this passage to hit a dead end.
 You'll find an Eye of Yelough on your right.
 Grab it and return to the light source.

 Backtrack to the first lit doorway, near where you dropped into these pipes.
 Check down the other end of the pipe.
-Around the corner you'll see a rat wandering along.
+Around the corner, you'll see a rat wandering along.
 Go left at the end to find a Golden Rune and an intersection.
 Both of these tunnels loop into each other, and both have holes in them.
-If you go down the left tunnel and drop down the hole you'll land beside a Smithing Stone - and a peasant, so kill him quick - and a door you can open to create a shortcut back to the area with the Basilisks.
+If you go down the left tunnel and drop down the hole, you'll land beside a Smithing Stone --and a peasant, so kill him quickly--and a door you can open to create a shortcut back to the area with the Basilisks.

 Mohg, the Omen

 A rather nasty villain with deeper ties to Elden Ring's lore than you might immediately realize, Mohg, the Omen is a powerful foe.
 Strutting slowly around his dim, underground church, Mohg fights with an enormous trident and splashes of red liquid that turn to fire when they hit the ground.
 With limited space in the church it's difficult to avoid his attacks, making this a tough battle indeed.
-Some tips:
+Here are some tips.